echebbi/ekumi/docs/index.rst

 EKumi is a workflow management system licensed under the `Eclipse Public License 2.0 <https://www.eclipse.org/legal/epl-2.0/>`_.

-EKumi allows to automate the execution of a chain of tasks.
+EKumi allows to automate the execution of chains of tasks.
 Its bigger strength is its extensibility as it allows anyone to provide  and share new:

 - workflow editors,
 - scripting languages,